WaleedYaser/Arithmetic-Coding/README.md

 # Arithmatic Coding
-My implementation for My implementation for Arithmetic Coding algorithm.
+My implementation for Arithmetic Coding algorithm.

 ## Getting Started
 You can view [__testSample.py__](testSample.py) code to get an idea about how to use the __ArithmaticCoding__ class.